banisterious/obsidian-oneirometrics/docs/PROJECT_OVERVIEW.md

 - **Documentation:** Review and update documentation to reflect recent changes
 - **Feedback:** Gather user feedback on the new time filter UI and metrics

-## Contributing
-Contributions are welcome!
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Recent Improvements and Lessons Learned (May 12, 2025)

 ### Event Handling Improvements